Ulises-Rosas/MismatchesOnReads/README.md

 ## Usage

 Scripts presented in this repository run together in a shell.
-The following shell is a template for running both in a cluster:
+The following shell is a template for running both scripts in a  cluster:

 ```Bash
 #!/bin/bash -l